ianwilk20/sunnyside-agency-landing-page/README.md

 ### What I learned

 - The highlighted/underlined "Learn more" links were trickier than I thought.
 I learned how to use ```::after```  pseudo-element to acheive the effect.
 Specifically, I learned that the ```::before``` ```::after``` psuedo elements allow you to put content before or after an element postionally.
-In my case, the text content of the ```::before``` was empty, but had a height and a color for the highlighted appearance of the link.
+In my case, the text content of the ```::after``` was empty, but had a height and a color for the highlighted appearance of the link.
 However, I also learned that if you specify text content for either of those pseudo elements, it allows you to insert content on a page without it needing to be in the HTML.

 - Specific positioning for certain elements was required, for example, the header "We are creatives" with the arrow pointing down because they are overlayed on top of the orange cross-section.
 For this case, I needed to position the header and arrow relative to the ancestor that was the section holding the orange image.
 I then specified the ```top``` property to position the header and arrow 20% below the top of the ancestor.